jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 After the BSD and AT&T lawsuit was settled the BSD code base split into three and then four main distribution families--each with their own focus but all common enough to share code between them.
 Also they are free of any contention with commercially licensed Unix and usable for enterprise work.
 Unlike Linux, BSD lacks a major corporate sponsored distribution, like Ubuntu or Red Hat.
 All are maintained by volunteer organizations.

 * FreeBSD
-* DragonFlyBSD
-* OpenBSD
+* DragonFlyBSD, split from FreeBSD
 * NetBSD
+* OpenBSD, split from NetBSD

 ## Third Phase of Unix Maturity - Free and Opensource Software Enter the Enterprise

 ### Free Software vs. Opensource Software

 By the end of the 90s a curious thing was happening; Microsoft had a near total domination of the desktop PC operating system market and was being investigated by the US Department of Justice for anti-competitive practices.
 Apple had just brought Steve Jobs back as CEO and was beginning to take steps towards recovering from a decade of mediocre performance.
 The Internet as the phenomena we recognize today was just beginning to take root in homes across America through dialup services like [AOL](https://en.wikipedia.org/wiki/AOL "AOL"), [Compuserve](https://en.wikipedia.org/wiki/CompuServe "Compuserve"), and [Prodigy](https://en.wikipedia.org/wiki/Prodigy_\(online_service\) "Prodigy").
 At the same time, the quality of free and opensource software was increasing.
 The Internet was being powered by webservers and databases.
-Opensource tools such as Apache Webserver and MySQL database became the *killer apps* to use on Linux or BSD to run these applications.
+Opensource tools such as Apache Webserver, Perl programming Language, and MySQL database became the *killer apps* to use on Linux or BSD to run these applications.

-The term opensource software is pervasive today but in 1998, it didn't exist.
+The term opensource software is pervasive today but until 1998, it didn't exist--they were still using the term *free software*.
 The term *free software* had existed since 1985, but because of the ambiguity of the English word *free* it became associated with zero-cost free and not freedom free.
 The term *free* can also give the potential idea of cheap or shoddy work--compared to professional proprietary work and the enterprise would not touch it.

 The term *opensource* was not a movement away from the principles of *free software* but a chance to show the enterprise that the opensource development model was sustainable and could produce superior products.
-To better understand the difference, we need to meet some of the key players.
+To better understand the difference and how it impacts us today, we need to meet some of the key players.

 #### Christine Peterson